-Every spring, the Chicago Police Memorial Foundation hosts its annual Run to Remember (May 5, 2018) to honor fallen Chicago Police Officers and to raise money for police families in need as well as many other related causes.
+Each year the Chicago Police Memorial Foundation hosts its annual Run to Remember to honor fallen Chicago Police Officers and to raise money for police families in need.

-As we were getting ready for this year’s Run to Remember, it occurred to me that the event is a great metaphor for life.
+In anticipation of this year's Run to Remember, which is scheduled for Sunday, August 22, 2021, it occurred to me that the event is a great metaphor for life.

-The Run has grown in popularity over the years and now we can count on about 5,000 people to come together at Chicago’s Gold Star Families Memorial and Park and make the event a success.
+The Run has grown in popularity over the years and the Foundation can now count on thousands of people to come together at Chicago’s Gold Star Families Memorial and Park to make the event a success.

 Some people participate because they have lost a loved one in service to the city.
 Some people are there for the thrill of competition.
 Some people just want to experience a nice time on the lakefront.

 I used to worry about what the weather was going to be like on the day of the run.
 Over the years, however, I have come to realize that the weather isn’t much of a determining factor in the turnout.

 I also used to worry about whether or not we would have enough food for the participants or if the prizes and awards would be enough to attract a healthy competition, but it turns out that neither of these factors have played much of a role in determining the success of the event.